SRP

 1. How do I verify my practicum hours?

-You can submit a certified true copy of your signed practicum log or a signed letter from your university supervisor detailing your supervision hours or a copy of your practice license.
+You can submit a certified true copy of your signed practicum log or a signed letter from your university supervisor detailing your supervision hours or a copy of your practice license or registration.
+The secretariat may request for you to record all Supervised Practica hours, and any top-up of additional practicum hours, by completing a *SRP Practicum Hours Computation Form with your application.

 2. Is the program I wish to apply for approved by SRP?